qchenevier/udacity_P3_wrangle_openstreetmap_data/README.md

 However I'm happy for founding a way to correct automatically some data (e.g: the websites URLs).

+Then, here are some proposal of improvements with their pros and cons.

+### Improvement 1: better bad URLs detection
+This solution of dropping URLs in database upon HTTP status code could be improved.
+Currently the data is dropped upon a single failed check, this leads to some false-positive detection of bad websites and wrongly deletions of the fields.
+I suggest instead to:
+- add a field `website_failed_check_dates` recording the dates at which a test has been failed
+- run the check each day and fill the `website_failed_check_dates` array
+- every 2 or 3 months, run a job to drop the bad `website` URLs, based on a threshold on the number of failed checks during a given time period (i.e. using the `website_failed_checks` array).

+Pros:
+- less false-positive detection and wrong deletion.

+Cons:
+- confirmation time period delays the deletion of the bad records in the database, slightly detrimental to its accuracy.
+These records will appear as false-negatives (website is really down, but the URL is still in the database).
+- additional work to chose the threshold and the time period, which maybe need to be adapted to local OSM communities, depending on their habits.

+### Improvement 2: better HMI to input data
-To diminish the number of human errors, I think that the tools of OpenStreetMap would really help users by displaying some example about how to fill in the fields they are about to fill.
+To diminish the number of human errors, I think that the tools of OpenStreetMap would really help users by displaying some examples about how to fill in the fields they are about to fill (e.g.: next to the form field).
 It would help people reminding themselves that the database is international and ruled by convention decided by the community.

+Pros:
+- less bad input due to human error

+Cons:
+- HMI potentially hard to design: it might render the tools less user-friendly
+- additional work to maintain a set of examples for each human-made field
+- synchronize of the HMI with the examples database might render the OSM tools harder to maintain